The #1 Largest Crypto Term Glossary

 Equity - is the money that would be sent back to an organization's investors if all of the company's assets were liquidated and obligations were paid off.

-ERC-777 - is a token standard for fungible tokens on the Ethereum network, that operates on decentralized exchanges.
+ERC-777 - a token standard for producing fungible tokens on the Ethereum network, which allows a novel token contract interaction method that is backward compatible.

 Epoch - in computer science, a run of algorithmic training of a dataset; in crypto, a specific period of time.